 - Avoid selections from monologue books, unless you have read the entire play and understand the given circumstances of your monologue

-- If selected to advance to Preliminary 2, you will prepare two monologues by different authors for your live audition.
+- If selected to advance to Preliminary 2, you will prepare 2 monologues by different authors for your live audition.
 Keep in mind that the judges are looking for well-rounded actors.

 Guidelines for Recording Your Audition

 - Your recording device can be a cell phone, tablet, camera, etc. You do NOT have to rent fancy recording equipment.
 We will refer to the recording device as "camera"

 - Your audition monologue should contain the following introduction: "My monologue is from (title of play) by (author) in the (role/character)."
 Your introduction is not part of your 2 1/2-minute monologue time limit.

 - Your audition will be viewed on a large screen, please be sure your image is clear.
 The panel must be able to see your facial expressions to properly adjudicate your work

 - Use a fixed point of view for your camera with you being the main focus.
 Shoot straight on, leaving the camera in one location.
 Do not pan or move the camera

 - Record your audition in a clearly defined interior space

 - The backdrop should be a neutral color that is free of creases, breaks and distractions

 - Do not record in front of your fireplace with trophies on the mantle and family portraits on the wall or in your school’s scene shop with the set crew constructing the next production.
 It’s distracting from your performance